Shayshez/uJOVE/README.md

 # CC BY-NC-SA 4.0
 ## Micro version of JOVE - Multimode filter, originally by System 80
 ## Warning for DIY beginners - this is a hard project with dense PCB and low pitch ic's which requires experience in SMD soldering.
-### If you care about this project - DO NOT SELL ASSEMBLED MODULES, Build only for your own use.
+### If you care about this project - DO NOT SELL ASSEMBLED MODULES, Build only for your own use!

 Plum Audio uJove is 8hp version of Jove - Multimode filter By System 80 that is inspired by the Roland Jupiter 6 filter.